 A walk along Via Corrado Ricci will bring you past other Ravenna attractions such as the Biblioteca Oriani at the Piazza Sant Francesco and Dante Alighieri‘s Tomb (prior to visiting Ravenna, I had no idea this famous poet was buried here).
 In the evenings, you’ll find people crowding around Ca de Ven, a bar/restaurant which truly is an institution in Ravenna.
 The atmosphere is terrific, and if the restaurant is full, simply have a drink at the bar during Aperitivo (Italian Happy Hour) and dig into the Aperitivo buffet (the food is included in the price of the drink).

-I absolutely enjoyed my visit to Ravenna and wished I could’ve stayed longer – two days was a tad too short.
+I absolutely enjoyed my visit and wished I could’ve stayed longer – two days was a tad too short as there are many things to do in Ravenna.
 I loved the laid-back vibe of the town whilst the UNESCO sites were truly awe-inspiring.
 Ravenna is easily accessible by train from Bologna and Rimini, about an hour from both.
 If you’re travelling through Italy and visiting Emilia-Romagna, don’t miss Ravenna!

 Read more about Ravenna.